AndrewEllis93/Print-Tuning-Guide/articles/troubleshooting/bulging.md

 - There is some additional (advanced!) reading in that page with some more recent findings about a retraction trick.
     - BUT that trick has downsides without using an **experimental** SuperSlicer build. **No support provided!**
+    - The page describes applying it to the top layer.
+You would have to disable "only retract when crossing perimeters" for it to apply to this solid infill too.
+That can slow down your print, however.
 ## Bulging Patterns on Overhangs (SS)
 ![](/images/troubleshooting/bulging/AboveBridgeFlow-1.png)
 ![](/images/troubleshooting/bulging/AboveBridgeFlow-2.png)